 Now and again, anomalies occur within Windows to prevent file or folder deletion or renaming.
-Every operating system in existence experiences some or another glitch from time to time.
+Every operating system in existence experiences some glitches from time to time.
 So, we will show you how to force delete a file in Windows quickly and easily.

 The easiest way to force delete a file in Windows is by deleting it using the del /f command in the Command Prompt with administrator privileges.
 Another way is to gain ownership back.
 If all fails, you need a third-party application like LockHunter.

 I’m guessing by this stage, you’ve tried deleting a file, and it won’t budge.
 It’s not only frustrating but a little concerning at the same time.